CSCfi/csc-user-guide/docs/apps/amber.md

 **Interactive jobs**

-Sometimes it is more convenient to run a small job, like system preparations, interactively.
-To prevent load on the login node, these kinds of jobs should be run as interactive batch jobs.
+Sometimes it is more convenient to run a small jobs, like system preparations, interactively.
+To prevent excessive load on the login node, these kinds of jobs should be run as interactive batch jobs.
 You can request a shell on a compute node with access to a single core with: